d3lta-v/SST-Announcer/README.md

 ##Caveats:
-* The Xcode Project file must be opened in Xcode 8.1 for iOS 10.1 SDK
+* The Xcode Project file must be opened in Xcode 8.2.1 for iOS 10.1 SDK
-* SwiftLint is required.
-If you do not need SwiftLint, you have to remove the final build phrase
-* All the external dependencies MUST be met in order to compile the project (including account-specific dependencies such as Fabric).
-If you choose not to, you have to delete the run scripts phrase and delete the dependency entirely from the project.
+* All the external dependencies MUST be met in order to compile the project, that means running installing CocoaPods and running `pod install` to install all the dependencies

 ##Dependencies: